Reverse a Number (JavaScript)

 Understanding the Concept

 The core idea involves extracting the last digit of the number, appending it to a reversed number, and then removing that last digit from the original number until the original number becomes zero.
-This process typically uses the modulo operator (%
+This process typically uses the modulo operator (%) to get the last digit and integer division (Math.floor()) to remove it.

 Common Approaches